streamsets/wal2json/README.md

 postgresql.conf
 ---------------

-You need to set up the following parameters in postgresql.conf
+You need to set up the following parameters in postgresql.conf. wal_sender_timeout property is by default 60 seconds, Streamsets Datacollector will heartbeat every 30 seconds as keep alive starting SDC 3.21.0.

 ```
 wal_level = logical